CAR-15: Colt Commando (XM177 & GAU-5)

-CAR-15 Survival Rifle
+CAR-15 Survival Rifle (Model 608)

 The Model 608 CAR-15 Survival Rifle was meant for use by downed aircrew.
 Because of the CAR-15's modular design, the Survival Rifle could be broken down into two subassemblies and stowed with four 20-round magazines in a pilot's seat pack.
 Resembling a Colt Commando, it also has a 10 in barrel and is 29 in in overall length when assembled.
 The Survival Rifle used a fixed tubular plastic-coated aluminum buttstock and a round handguard that were not used on the other CAR-15 versions, and did not have either a forward assist or a bayonet lug.
 The pistol grip was chopped down, and the muzzle was equipped with either a conical flash hider or the 3.5 in long moderator.
+Around 10 of the Model 608 were known to be manufactured.

 Post-Vietnam

 After the Vietnam War, Colt abandoned the CAR-15 Modular Weapon System concept, but continued to develop short barrel carbines.
-These were marketed as "M16s", while the civilian and law-enforcement semi-automatic counterparts were marketed as "Colt AR-15s".
-Although, they were all commonly called CAR-15s.
+These were marketed as "M16s", while the civilian and law-enforcement semi-automatic counterparts were marketed as "Colt AR-15s", though they were all commonly called CAR-15s.

-M16 Carbine (AKA: CAR-15)
+M16 Carbine (CAR-15)

 In the early 1970s, Colt began development of an M16 carbine with a 14.5 in long pencil barrel.
 The barrel length was compatible with the existing carbine-length gas system and allowed for the mounting of a standard M16 bayonet.
-Despite having a longer barrel, it's no longer than the Colt Commando, as the longer barrel did not require the long 4.5 inch moderator of the XM177 series, only the much shorter M16 birdcage-type flash hider.
+Despite having a longer barrel, it is no longer than the Colt Commando, as the longer barrel did not require the long 4.5 inch moderator of the XM177 series, only the much shorter M16 birdcage-type flash hider.
 Colt labeled the M16 carbines the Model 651, 652, 653, or 654, depending on whether or not it had a fixed or retractable buttstock, or a forward assist.
 Only the Model 653 M16A1 carbine, with retractable buttstock and forward assist would be purchased in significant numbers by the U.S. military.
 The Malaysian Armed Forces and the Armed Forces of the Philippines, purchased Model 653s in small numbers for special operations forces or security forces.